Harvey Wippleman: Early career (1979–1991)

-World Wrestling Federation/Entertainment (1991-present)
+World Wrestling Federation/Entertainment (1991–present)

-Manager (1991-1995)
+Manager (1991–1995)

 In 1991, Sid Eudy helped bring Lauer to the World Wrestling Federation (WWF).
-He debuted as Harvey Wippleman, a Pee-Wee Herman-like character wearing a pin-striped suit with slacks cut at his shins, a red bow-tie, and a flat cap.
+He debuted as Harvey Wippleman, a Pee-wee Herman esque character wearing a pin-striped suit with slacks cut at his shins, a red bow-tie, and a flat cap.
 He first managed Big Bully Busick.
 When Busick left the company and Slick turned face, Wippleman took over managing The Warlord.
-However, Wippleman's greatest acquisition was his real-life friend, Sid Justice.
-When Sid turned heel, working on a program with Hulk Hogan leading to Wrestlemania, Wippleman became Sid Justice's manager and became "Dr. Harvey Wippleman".
+His greatest acquisition was his real-life friend, Sid Justice.
+When Sid turned heel, working a program with Hulk Hogan leading to Wrestlemania, Wippleman became Sid Justice's manager and became "Dr. Harvey Wippleman".
 Wippleman would begin carrying a doctor's bag to the ring containing medical equipment.
 After Sid's matches against jobbers, Wippleman would retrieve a stethoscope from his bag and listen to the defeated wrestler's hearts.

-After Sid left the company, Wippleman managed Kamala, who was feuding with The Undertaker.
+Shortly after Sid left the company, Wippleman began managing Kamala who returned to the WWF for the first time since 1987 and was also paired with Kim Chee (played by Wippleman's real life best friend Steve Lombardi).
+It was during this time that Wippleman began a year long feud with The Undertaker.
 After Kamala was defeated by Undertaker in a Coffin match at Survivor Series in 1992, Kamala left Wippleman and Reverend Slick became his new manager.
 Afterwards, Wippleman dropped the Dr. gimmick.
 He continued to feud with the Undertaker and brought a new wrestler to the WWF, the nearly eight-foot-tall Giant González.
 The feud culminated in a Rest in Peace match at SummerSlam, which Undertaker won.
 During this period, Wippleman also briefly managed Mr. Hughes, who left the WWF after a few months.
 Wippleman was also the manager of Adam Bomb from October 1993 until June 1994, when Bomb turned face, and feuded with Kwang, who was also being managed by Wippleman.
 Wippleman also managed Well Dunn, who faced the Rock 'n' Roll Express in the RnR's WWF debut on October 10, 1993.

 Since debuting in the WWF, Wippleman was always at odds with ring announcer Howard Finkel, whom Wippleman believed introduced him in a condescending manner.
 At WrestleMania X, Wippleman tore up Finkel's tuxedo, and Finkel shoved him to the mat.
 The feud culminated in a tuxedo match on the January 9, 1995 edition of Monday Night RAW, which Finkel won.

 Wippleman's next high-profile storyline was later in 1995, when he managed his on-screen girlfriend Bertha Faye.
 Faye, with Wippleman in her corner, won the WWF Women's Championship by defeating Alundra Blayze at SummerSlam 1995.
 After losing the WWF Women's Championship in late 1995, Faye was dropped from the WWF roster and Wippleman disappeared from television.
 According to Lauer, he and Bertha didn't get along.